-To be eligible for any of the accommodation categories (17-23) except Unique Accommodation, all entrants are required to meet a specific Star Rating (dependent on their category), through the completion of a pre-assessment module in the submission portal, which will calculate a proposed rating.
+To be eligible for any of the accommodation categories (17 - 23), except Unique Accommodation, all entrants are required to meet a specific Star Rating (dependent on their category).
+This is achieved through completion of a Star Ratings pre-assessment module (referred to as the Accommodation Standards), which will calculate a proposed rating.

-Those who are already Star Rated will not be required to complete a pre-assessment as the rating has already been confirmed.
+Those who are already Star Rated will not be required to complete the Accommodation Standards as their rating has already been confirmed.
 Note: annual Star Rating renewals are due July each year.

-All entrants in non-accommodation categories are required to complete certain business standards known as Level 1 of the QTF.
+2. Entrants in all business categories are required to complete certain business standards known as the QTAB Business Standards.
 This pre-assessment will be included within the submission portal.

-Those who are already accredited through QTF (formally known at ATAP) will not be required to complete a pre-assessment.
+Those who are already accredited through the QTAB program will not be required to complete the QTAB Business Standards again.
 Note: annual QTF (formally ATAP) renewals are due July each year.

-There is no additional cost for QTA entrants to complete the required pre-assessments.
-Additional costs will only apply if an entrant wishes to finalise the accreditation process through the QTF.

-Queensland entrants were previously required to hold accreditation through one of 17 recognised programs.
+- 3. There is no additional cost for QTA entrants to complete the required Business or Accommodation Standards.
+Additional costs will only apply if an entrant wishes to finalise the accreditation process through the QTF. - 4.
+Queensland entrants were previously required to hold accreditation through one of several recognised programs.
 In order to ensure consistency across the States under the QTF, this requirement no longer applies.